ros/catkin/doc/adv_user_guide/underlay.rst

    $ source /path/to/install/setup.bash

 After that the core ROS binaries are on the PATH and you can use rosrun/roslaunch to start arbitrary programs.
-The setup script does a best effort to provide you with a clean environment and tries to unset everything catkin-releated (which has been set by a previous invocation of any setup script) before adding its own paths.
+The setup script does a best effort to provide you with a clean environment and tries to unset everything catkin-related (which has been set by a previous invocation of any setup script) before adding its own paths.

 Chain workspaces
 ----------------